CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 ##What is this?
 {{page.excerpt}}

-HTML and CSS are the building blocks of every website. __HTML__ is used to describe the content of a site.
+__HTML and CSS are the building blocks of every website__.

+__HTML__ is used to describe the content of a site.
 For example, this very paragraph is described in HTML.
 HTML stands for HyperText Markup Language.

 __CSS__ is used to style websites.
 All of the color and fonts that you see on this site is described in CSS.
 CSS stands for Cascading Style Sheets.